 University academic staff carries out scientific research and participates in educating the undergraduates and the he university determines the scope for each of these activities.

 Visiting Professors, Visiting Docents and Visiting Lecturers.
-If there is a academic position vacancy or a temporary vacancy in an HEI or college, the institution may hire a visiting professor, a visiting docent or a visiting lecturer for a time period of up to two years.
+If there is an academic position vacancy or a temporary vacancy in a HEI or a college, the institution may hire a visiting professor, a visiting docent or a visiting lecturer for a time period of up to two years.
 Visiting professors, visiting docents and visiting lecturers have the same rights, duties and remuneration as professors, associate professors, docents and lecturers, but they may not participate in the activities of the elected management bodies.

 The open competitions is announced by publishing an announcement in the official newspaper “Latvijas Vēstnesis”.